Thanawat Suengchitthawon: International career

-Suengchitthawon has represented France at under-16 and under-17 levels, thus eligible to represent France, in addition to his Thai origin.
+Thanawat has represented France at under-16 and under-17 levels, thus eligible to represent France, in addition to his Thai origin.

-On 12 April 2021, Suengchitthawon was named in manager Akira Nishino’s 47-man squad for Thailand’s 2022 World Cup qualification against Indonesia, UAE and Malaysia, as well as the friendly matches against Tajikistan.
+On 12 April 2021, Thanawat was named in manager Akira Nishino’s 47-man squad for Thailand’s 2022 World Cup qualification against Indonesia, UAE and Malaysia, as well as the friendly matches against Tajikistan.
 He made his debut on 29 May against Tajikistan in a friendly match.
 He was also called up by Thailand for the 2020 AFF Championship.

+Thanawat scored his first international goal on 18 November 2025 against Sri Lanka during the 2027 AFC Asian Cup qualification at the Colombo Racecourse.